Dependence of Lyubeznik numbers of cones of projective schemes on projective embeddings

-where $I^{\ssb}$ is a flasque resolution of $\Q_E=\pi^{-1}\Q_X$, and $J^{\ssb}$ is a flasque resolution of $I^{\ssb}\otimes\pi^{-1}\F^{\ssb}$. \msn {\bf Remark.} The long exact sequence (1.3.2) holds in the category of mixed $\Q$-Hodge structures if $\F^{\ssb}$ underlies a bounded complex of mixed Hodge modules.
-Indeed, the above construction can be lifted naturally in the category of mixed Hodge modules, see \cite{Sa2}. \msn {\bf 1.4.~Proof of Proposition~3.} In the notation of (1.3) and the introduction, we have
+since $\pi:E\to X$ is locally trivial on $X$.
+Here $I^{\ssb}$ is a flasque resolution of $\Q_E=\pi^{-1}\Q_X$, and $J^{\ssb}$ is a flasque resolution of $I^{\ssb}\otimes\pi^{-1}\F^{\ssb}$ (and $\Gamma_X$ denotes the local cohomology functor associating the subsheaf of local sections supported in $X\subset E$ as usual). \msn {\bf Remark.} The long exact sequence (1.3.2) holds in the category of mixed $\Q$-Hodge structures if $\F^{\ssb}$ underlies a bounded complex of mixed Hodge modules.
+Indeed, the above construction can be lifted naturally in the category of mixed Hodge modules, see \cite{Sa2}.
+For the calculation of $\xi$, we can use the faithfulness of the forgetful functor associating the underlying $\Q$-vector space of a mixed Hodge structure. \msn {\bf 1.4.~Proof of Proposition~3.} In the notation of (1.3) and the introduction, we have

 where $E'=C'$ and $r=1$.
 So Proposition~3 follows from (1.3.2). \msn {\bf 1.5.~$\Q$-homology manifold case} (see \cite{GS} for the $X$ smooth case).
 Let $X$ be a projective scheme such that

 where $d\in\Z_{>0}$.
 This condition is satisfied for instance if $X^{\rm an}$ is purely $d$-dimensional, and is a $\Q$-homology manifold or analytic-locally a complete intersection.
 (The proof of the last assertion follows, for instance, by using the Riemann-Hilbert correspondence and the local cohomology sheaves defined as in (1.1.11).) \sk In the notation of the introduction, the assumption~(1.5.1) implies that